sarthak-gupta-sg/hello-world/README.md

-# Trial Repository for Git and GitHub
+# Trial repository for git and GitHub
-1. This is just a test repository to learn about git and github.
+1. A test repository to learn about git and Github.